For important information pertaining to Dual Enrollment dates and deadlines, visit https://www.pasco.k12.fl.us/oll/page/dual-enrollment.

 What is the difference between Advanced Placement (AP) and Dual Enrollment (DE)?

 - AP courses are high school courses that teach college-level content.
-Students can earn college credit if they pass the AP exam at the end of the course.
+Students can earn college credit if they pass the AP exam at the end of the school year.
 The grades earned in AP courses go on the high school transcript, but do not go on a student’s college transcript.
+College credit is not earned UNLESS the AP exam is passed.

-- DE courses allow high school students to enroll simultaneously in a local college (PHSC) and begin undergraduate classes for credit.
-Unlike AP classes, which award college credit based on the AP exam, DE courses award college credit (in addition to high school credit) as long as the student passes the class.
-Grades from DE courses go on both the student’s high school transcript and college transcript.
-(The grades that students earn in DE courses follow them to college and impact their college GPA.)
+- DE courses allow high school students to earn high school and college credit simultaneously by enrolling in courses with the local state college, Pasco Hernando State College (PHSC).
+Unlike AP classes, which award college credit based on the AP exam, students earn college credit in DE based on whether or not they pass the course.
+Grades from DE courses go on both the student’s high school transcript as well as their college transcript.
+Thus, grades that students earn in DE courses follow them to college and impact their college GPA.

 Am I able to drop a DE course?

 - Students can drop a DE course without penalty during the first week of classes.
-After the drop window, students can withdraw from the course up until the deadline date listed for the term.
-(The deadline to withdraw from a course is posted on PHSC’s academic calendar each term.)
+After the drop window, students can withdraw from the course up until the deadline date listed for each term.
+The deadline to withdraw from a course is posted on PHSC’s academic calendar each term.

 What happens if I miss the window to drop or withdraw from a course?